Peter-Choah/Small-Projects/README.md

 # Small-Projects
-Student Projects I've done over the years
+Student Projects I've done over the years.

+Still have yet to populate and tidy up everything.